 Overall, when looking at SiteGround vs. Bluehost, and after considering all the features, I choose SiteGround.
 I’ve found that it has superior speed and uptime, along with more features.
 Plus, SiteGround’s customer support was more helpful and easier to reach.

-The following summary table allows you to easily compare the major differences between the two hosting providers.
+The following summary table allows you to compare the significant differences between the two hosting providers easily.
 Let’s check it out:

 |Ease of Use||A+||A|